rhysmoggs/ms4-morgan-and-co/README.md

     - Price (low to high) - filters current products by their lowest price (shown first) to highest price
     - Price (high to low) - filters current products by their highest price (shown first) to lowest price
     - Name (A-Z) - filters current products by their alphabetical order based on product name (products beginning with A shown first)
-    - Name (A-Z) - filters current products by their alphabetical order based on product name (products beginning with Z shown first)
+    - Name (Z-A) - filters current products by their alphabetical order based on product name (products beginning with Z shown first)
     - Category - filters current products into their Category order based on category name (showing in alphabetical order, with A first)
     - Room - filters current products into their Room order based on room name (showing in alphabetical order, with A first)
     - Special - filters current products into their Special order based on special name (showing in alphabetical order, with A first)